Thiago Seyboth Wild: Early life

-Career

-2018: Junior Grand Slam title, ATP debut
+Junior tennis

+Seyboth Wild had good results on the ITF junior circuit, maintaining a 88–36 singles win-loss record.

-Wild became the second Brazilian to win a junior Grand Slam, at the 2018 US Open, on 9 September, joining Tiago Fernandes.
+Seyboth Wild became the second Brazilian to win a junior Grand Slam, at the 2018 US Open, on 9 September, joining Tiago Fernandes.
 He also made the junior semifinal at the Roland Garros, and at the doubles of US Open and French Open.

+He reached an ITF junior combined ranking of world No. 8 on 22 January 2018.

+Professional career

+2018: ATP Tour debut

 Seyboth Wild made his ATP main draw debut at the 2018 Brasil Open after receiving a wildcard into the singles main draw.

 2019: First ATP Challenger title

 On 3 November 2019, at the age of 19, he won his first Challenger in Guayaquil, entering the top 300 in the world for the first time.
 With the title, he jumped to the 235th place in the world ranking, and became the third best tennis player in Brazil at the moment, behind only Thiago Monteiro and João Menezes.